HappyFunCorp/grokkarma/HOWTO.md

     3. Open a browser and point it to "localhost"

 7. Profit!
-    1. Log in with your admin email
+    1. Use the API Log in with your admin URL
-    2. Send karma to other email addresses / Twitter handles to add them to the built-in test community
+    2. Send karma to other URLs to add them to the built-in test community
     3. Create rewards, purchase rewards, etc.
     4. Use this code as a basis for your own experimentation!